Norwich Terrier

 These guys are always on high alert, and they’ll bark if anything suspicious comes near them or their family.
 But while they make great watchdogs (that big-dog-stuck-in-a-small-dog mentality really comes in handy here), pet parents should make every attempt to keep their Norwich Terrier’s barking in check from an early age.
 If not, it may become a nuisance as the pup grows into adulthood.

 Norwich Terriers are happy-go-lucky and eager-to-please, and pet parents will find that they are easy to train with positive reinforcement (treats, toys and praise for a job well done).
 It’s important to remember, though, that they’re fearless warriors and they’ll rise to any challenge.
-These traits can also lead them to be stubborn and even a bit bossy.
+These traits can also lead them to be strong-willed and even a bit bossy.
 In light of that, calm and confident pet parents can win them over with consistency and patience.

 How to Care for a Norwich Terrier